gmatosferreira/Face_Emotions_Recognition/README.md

 # Face emotions recognition

 This project was developed in the context of [Machine Learning Topics](https://www.ua.pt/en/uc/12832) curricular unit, part of the Computer Science Bachelor at [Aveiro University](https://www.ua.pt/).
-It was lectured by [Pétia Georgieva Georgieva](https://www.ua.pt/en/p/10321408).
+It was lectured by [Pétia Georgieva Georgieva](https://www.ua.pt/en/p/10321408) during 2020/2021 school year.